Tackling Size Generalization of Graph Neural Networks on Biological Data from a Spectral Perspective: Acknowledgements

-GNNs can be designed from either the spatial perspective or the spectral perspective.
-Despite the difference in the design perspectives, a recent work~\cite{balcilar2021analyzing} has shown that spectral GNNs and spatial GNNs are related and that spectral analysis of GNNs' behavior can provide a complementary point of view to understand GNNs in general. {Most spatial GNNs~\cite{kipf2016semi, xu2018powerful, velickovic2018graph, graphsage} use the message passing framework~\cite{gilmer2017neural}, which consists of three steps: neighborhood propagation, message combination and global pooling.} Spectral GNNs~\cite{bo2021beyond, defferrard2016convolutional, levie2018cayleynets} utilize the spectral properties of a propagation matrix $\rmT$ to perform the graph classification.
+{Most spatial GNNs~\cite{kipf2016semi, xu2018powerful, velickovic2018graph, graphsage} use the message passing framework~\cite{gilmer2017neural}, which consists of three steps: neighborhood propagation, message combination and global pooling.} Spectral GNNs~\cite{bo2021beyond, defferrard2016convolutional, levie2018cayleynets} utilize the spectral properties of a propagation matrix $\rmT$ to perform the graph classification.
 The matrix $\rmT$ is usually a function of the adjacency matrix $\rmA$, such as the normalized adjacency matrix $\rmT=(\rmD+\rmI)^{-1/2}(\rmA+\rmI)(\rmD+\rmI)^{-1/2}$, or the normalized graph Laplacian matrix $\hat{\rmL}$.
 Since we consider an undirected graph with a real and symmetric adjacency matrix, the matrix $\rmT$ is also real and symmetric.
-Then, we can perform the eigendecomposition on the propagation matrix $\rmT$: $\rmT=\rmU\rmlambda\rmU^{T}$, where $\rmU$ is an orthogonal matrix whose columns $\rmU_i$ are orthonormal and are the eigenvectors of $\rmT$, and $\rmlambda$ is a matrix whose diagonal elements are the eigenvalues of $\rmT$, {sorted from large to small by their absolute values}.
+Then, the eigendecomposition on the propagation matrix {is defined as} $\rmT=\rmU\rmlambda\rmU^{T}$, where $\rmU$ is an orthogonal matrix whose columns $\rmU_i$ are orthonormal and are the eigenvectors of $\rmT$, and $\rmlambda$ is a matrix whose diagonal elements are the eigenvalues of $\rmT$, {sorted from large to small by their absolute values}.
 The set of eigenvectors $\{\rmU_i\}$ form the orthonormal basis of $\sR^{n}$.
-The goal of a spectral GNN is to learn a proper spectral filter: $f(\rmlambda)=c_0\rmI+c_1\rmlambda+c_2\rmlambda^{2}+\cdots+c_i\rmlambda^{i}+\cdots$, where $c_i$ are the learnable coefficients.
-The convolution at each layer can be viewed as or is equivalent to: $\rmX^{(l+1)}=\sigma(\rmU f(\rmlambda)\rmU^{T}\rmX^{(l)}\rmW^{(l)})$, where $\rmW^{(l)}$ is a learnable weight matrix, and $\sigma{(\cdot)}$ is a nonlinear function (e.g., \texttt{ReLU}). {The graph representation is obtained from the node representations at the last convolution layer: $\rvx^{\gG}$ = \texttt{Pooling} ($\{\rvx_i^\text{(Last)}\}$), where the \texttt{Pooling} function is performed on the set of all the node representations, and it can be \texttt{Global\_mean} or \texttt{Global\_max} or other more complex pooling functions~\cite{ying2018hierarchical, knyazev2019understanding}.}
+The goal of a spectral GNN is to learn a proper spectral filter: $f(\rmlambda)=c_0\rmI+c_1\rmlambda+\cdots+c_i\rmlambda^{i}+\cdots$, where $c_i$ are the learnable coefficients.
+The convolution at each layer is equivalent to: $\rmX^{(l+1)}=\sigma(\rmU f(\rmlambda)\rmU^{T}\rmX^{(l)}\rmW^{(l)})$, where $\rmW^{(l)}$ is a learnable weight matrix, and $\sigma{(\cdot)}$ is a nonlinear function (e.g., \texttt{ReLU}). {The graph representation is obtained from the node representations at the last convolution layer: $\rvx^{\gG}$ = \texttt{Pooling} ($\{\rvx_i^\text{(Last)}\}$), where the \texttt{Pooling} function is performed on the set of all the node representations, and it can be \texttt{Global\_mean} or \texttt{Global\_max} or other more complex pooling functions~\cite{ying2018hierarchical, knyazev2019understanding}.}